by Roger N. Clark

 Figure 3.
 Comparison of an ISO 1600 image (left panel), the same ISO 1600 image boosted by 2 stops in the raw converter (middle panel), and an ISO 6400 image (right panel) made within a minute of the ISO 1600 image are compared.
 The red square shows where statistics were measured.
 The two ISO images have the same signal-to-noise ratio indicating no change in sensitivity as ISO is changed.
 Visually, the noise in the right two panels appear to be very close, another indication of no change in sensitivity.

-ISO is a relative gain, varying by camera and has nothing to do with sensitivity or true exposure.
+ISO is a relative gain, varying by camera and has nothing to do with sensitivity of the sensor or true exposure: how much light the camera collects.
 ISO is simply a post sensor gain and digitization range.
+Higher ISOs digitize smaller signals and reduce the effects of noise from downstream camera electronics after the sensor, but with a possible side effect of reducing dynamic range.

 High ISO applications are light limited applications: one is choosing to record less light because of a time limitation.
-For example, one needs high depth of field, and working at f/16 delivers less light.
+For example, one needs high depth of field, and working at f/16 rather than f/4 with a given lens delivers less light.
 The exposure time must be kept short enough so that subject movement does not blur the image.
-Once ISO is boosted into the sensor limited zone (the ISOless zone), do not increase ISO beyond the beginning of the white zone in order to maintain a better dynamic range.
-Work in manual ad set the desired shutter speed and f/ratio and adjust image brightness in post processing.
+Once ISO is boosted into the sensor limited zone (the ISOless zone), there is no need to increase ISO beyond the beginning of the white zone in Figure 2, the so-called "ISOless" zone.
+Going higher than that point reduces dynamic range.
+A good strategy is often to work in manual mode and set the desired shutter speed and f/ratio and adjust image brightness in post processing.

-High ISO night star photography is an example case where one is light limited and exposure time must be kept short if one does not want stars to trail.
+High ISO night star photography is an example case where one is light limited and exposure time must be kept short if one does not want stars to trail from a fixed tripod-mounted camera.
 Increasing ISO beyond the beginning of the sensor limited zone reduces dynamic range and destroys star colors.
-I see many recommendations on the web to use the highest ISO one can use, and the images when those recommendations lack nice colors in the stars.
+I see many recommendations on the web to use the highest ISO one can use, and the images made with those recommendations lack nice colors in the stars.
 Again, set the ISO at the lowest end of the sensor limited zone. expose for the desired time, and adjust brightness in post processing.
-In post processing, never adjust brightness with exposure in the raw converter, nor with the levels tool in an image editor as both these increase the signal and clip the high end, again destroying color, the same as increasing ISO too much.
+In post processing, never adjust brightness with exposure in the raw converter, nor with the levels tool in an image editor as both these increase the brightness and clip the high end, again destroying color, the same as increasing ISO too much.
 I only use the curves tool to change image brightness of the mid and low end and keep the high end pinned so stars do not get clipped.
-For star photography, the maximum ISO I use on a Canon 6D, 7D, 7D Mark II, and 1D Mark IV is ISO 1600.
-On a 5D Mark II, is use ISO 3200.
+For star photography, the typical maximum ISO I use on a Canon 6D, 6D2, 7D, 7D Mark II, and 1D Mark IV is ISO 1600.
+On a 5D Mark II, I use ISO 3200 because banding problems show as illustrated in Figure 2.
+For night sky photography, see: Nightscape Photography In The Field Setup and for post processing, see: Nightscape and Astrophotography Image Processing Basic Work Flow.

 Future cameras will have 16-bit A/D converters thus reducing the need for ISO gain.
 Actually 18-bit A/D converters are needed for the top cameras, but we are not likely to see that anytime soon.
 With 16-bit A/Ds, we'll only need broad categories of ISO, like low, medium and high, and choose precise gain (ISO) with raw conversion.